 City of Reno residential Waste Management customers that are current with their bill may dispose of one standard pick-up truck with municipal solid waste four times a year at no cost.
 Customers may use this service any time during normal business hours.

 Providing environmentally responsible options in public spaces can be a valuable tool for communities as they raise awareness of the importance of proper waste disposal.
 As part of our greening efforts, Waste Management provided the City of Reno 25 solar compactors which have been placed throughout downtown.
 The Solar Powered Trash Compactors are completely self-powered, using built-in solar panels to compact trash.
 About the same size as a standard 35-gallon trash barrel, each compactor provides five times the capacity of a traditional trash receptacle.
 When the unit reaches capacity, sensors trigger an internal compactor that flattens the contents, converting 180 gallons of waste into easy-to-collect bags.
 A wireless system then signals that the unit is ready to be picked up.
 This cuts the need for trash pickup by up to 80 percent, which reduces collection costs, fuel use and greenhouse gas emissions.
 The compactors also include receptacles for collecting plastic bottles, newspapers, glass and other recyclables.
 Providing environmentally responsible options in public spaces can be a valuable tool for communities as they raise awareness of the importance of proper waste disposal.

 Waste Management is in the process of building an Ecocenter at the current Commercial Row Transfer Station location.
 In addition, a Community Center is will be built onsite to educate visitors about the importance of recycling and conservation.
-The Ecocenter also includes a community drop-off location for green waste, electronic waste and recycling, and Household Hazardous Waste (HHW).
+The Ecocenter will also include a community drop-off location for green waste, electronic waste and recycling, and Household Hazardous Waste (HHW).

 The City of Reno has seen an increase in franchise fee revenue due to increased participation in the recycling program and increased property taxes due to the purchase of the land for the Ecocenter.